Collectible card game: Transitions and refining of the market (2000)

 By 2000, the volatility of the CCG market was familiar to its retailers.
-They foresaw Pokémon's inevitable fall from grace as the fad reached its peak in April of that year.
+They foresaw Pokémon's inevitable fall from grace as the initial boom reached its peak in April of that year.
 The panic associated with the overflooding of the CCGs from 1995 and 1996 was absent and the retailers withstood the crash of Pokémon.
 Yet CCGs benefited from the popularity of Pokémon and they saw an uptick in the number of CCGs released and an overall increased interest in the genre.
 Pokémons mainstream success in the CCG world also highlighted an increasing trend of CCGs being marketed with existing intellectual properties, especially those with an existing television show, such as an anime.
 New CCGs introduced in 2000 included notable entries in Sailor Moon, The Terminator, Digi-Battle, Dragon Ball Z Collectible Card Game, Magi-Nation and X-Men.
 Vampires: The Eternal Struggle resumed production in 2000 after White Wolf regained full rights and released the first new expansion in three years called Sabbat War.
 Wizards of the Coast introduced a new sports CCG called MLB Showdown as well.

 Decipher released its final chronological expansion of the original Star Wars trilogy called Death Star II and would continue to see a loss in sales as interest waned in succeeding expansions, and their Star Wars license was not being renewed.
 Mage Knight was also released this year and would seek to challenge the CCG market by introducing miniatures into the mix.
 Though not technically a CCG, it would target the same player base for sales.
 The real shake-up in the industry, however, came when Hasbro laid off more than 100 workers at Wizards of the Coast and ended its attempts at an online version of the game when it sold off the subsidiary's interactive division.
 Coinciding with this turn of events was Peter Adkisson's decision to resign and Lisa Stevens whose job ended when The Duelist magazine (published by Wizards of the Coast) was canceled by the parent company.
 With Adkisson went Wizards' acquisition of Gen Con and the Origins Convention went to GAMA.
 Hasbro also ceased production of Legends of the Five Rings in 2000, but its production resumed when after it was sold to Alderac in 2001.